 What Are M.2 and U.2?

 M.2 (“M dot two”) and U.2 (“U dot two”) are form factor standards that specify the shape, dimensions, and layouts of a physical device.
-Both the M.2 and U.2 standards support both SATA and PCIe connections.
+Both the M.2 and U.2 standards are used in conjunction with both SATA and PCIe drives.

 M.2 is more common by a longshot, so if you have to pick between the two and you aren’t sure which way to go, M.2 is the safer option.
 U.2 is mainly used for Intel 750 series SSDs and you won’t find many others that support it.

-If necessary, you can buy an adapter that turns an M.2 connector into a U.2 connector or vice versa, but such adapters may or may not fit the physical confinements of what you’re trying to do.
+Note: You can buy an adapter that turns an M.2 connector into a U.2 connector or vice versa, but such adapters may not fit the physical confinements of what you’re trying to do.

-Which Type of SSD Is Right for You?
+PCIe SSD or SATA SSD?
+Which SSD Type Is Right for You?